Author: Dr. Chandana N

 Causes

 There’s no concrete study to suggest a single gene mainly responsible for PCOD.
 It is most likely to be caused by complex processes that involve multiple genes.
-Although the exact causes of PCOD are unknown, doctors suggest the following factors to be among the main causes of PCOD.
+Although the exact PCOD causes are unknown, doctors suggest the following factors to be among the main causes of PCOD.

 • Excess Insulin Production: Excess insulin level in the body is known to increase the androgen production in the body.
 This is one of the main factors that cause difficulty with ovulation